Getting to Ecuador

 The easiest way for most travelers to get to Ecuador is by air.
 Entering Ecuador is usually quick and easy, especially in airports.

-To enter Ecuador, travelers will need a passport that’s valid for at least six months after arrival.
+To enter Ecuador, travelers will need a passport that’s valid for at least six months after the date of arrival.
 Tourists are officially required to provide proof of both onward travel and sufficient funds for travel — border officials, however, do not usually request this.
 Travelers are also sometimes asked to provide proof of yellow fever vaccination if they’re coming from an area where the disease is endemic.

 There are several airports scattered throughout Ecuador.
 The two international airports, located near Quito and Guayaquil, are the entry points into Ecuador.
 For those connecting on to the Galápagos, two smaller island airports await.
 In recent years Ecuador’s airports have undergone considerable renovations, and provide a high standard of convenience and service to anyone arriving to them.